vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/1_PRELIMINARY.md

 "A certain damsel, hearing of the many good qualities of a particular gallant, fell in love with him even before she had seen him, and agitated by her passion and unable to suffer the pain of not seeing, wrote to him a love letter descriptive of her condition.
 He at once came to her, but when she saw him, she did not recognise in him the qualities, she had heard about, he appeared much the same as any other person, and she found no gratification in his society.
 So soon, however, as she recognised those qualities, as her companion now pointed them out, she was fully gratified."
 Similarly though the individual self is identical with the Supreme, yet we cannot get the happiness of this identity unless we are conscious of it.

-WHAT IS DIKŞĀ ?
+WHAT IS DIKṣĀ ?
 Dīkņā does not mean, as ignorant people think, simply getting a certain religious formula (mantra) whispered intoPRELIMINARY

 179

 one's ear by a certain religious man.
 It is rather an act whereby spiritual knowledge is imparted and the bondage of innate ignorance is removed.

-One more point is worthy of note in this connection, viz., that, according to this system, Dīkņā, the spiritual instruction which makes self-recognition an accomplished fact, is not indispensable for mokşa.
+One more point is worthy of note in this connection, viz., that, according to this system, Dīkņā, the spiritual instruction which makes self-recognition an accomplished fact, is not indispensable for mokṣa.
 It is a matter of common experience that even when recognition is due to the removal of the veil and consequent exposure of the hidden qualities and identification of both the mental images with the object present before, it does not always require a word from an authoritative person, as for instance, when the object of recognition reveals some such unmistakable sign? as makes identification of the imaginary vague image with the object present before possible.
 Saiva writers had observed this and had given the name of Prātibhajñāna to that faculty which enables a person to attain self recognition without the help of Dīkņā.

 SAKΤΙΡΑΤΑ.